mozilla/shield-studies-addon-utils/docs/survival.md

 ## Telemetry First Development

-Everything in a SHIELD STUDY leads to allowing ANALYSTS to get data quickly, reliably, and consistently so that they can do analysis of this form:
+Everything in a SHIELD STUDY leads to allowing ANALYSTS to get data quickly, reliably, and consistently so that they can do an analysis of this form:

 * for Which VARIATION of a feature
 * did users 'do best'.